 Some women choose to do something special with their partner on a specific day, like the anniversary of the due ate, or the anniversary of the miscarriage.
 That way you remember the event, but in a positive way, and spend time connecting with your partner.

-If you find that time hasn’t helped heal the wound; you become isolated from friends and family, continue to feel anxious or depressed, it might be best for you to find a support group or seek professional counselling.
+If you find that time hasn’t helped heal the wound; you become isolated from friends and family, continue to feel anxious or depressed, it might be best for you to find a support group or seek professional counseling.

 Getting Pregnant AgainMost doctors recommend waiting at least a few months before trying to get pregnant again.
 The woman’s body is an incredibly remarkable organism.
 It can recover quite quickly from a miscarriage or stillbirth.
 After you’ve had one menstrual cycle, you should be okay to start trying again.
 We recommend you check with your health care practitioner before making a decision to try and conceive once more.